 On the other hand, heat tint, which results from chromium reaction with oxygen, does not lead to health problems.

-Solution for Discoloration of Stainless Steel Due To Heat
+Solution for Discoloration, Due To Over Heating:

 You can remove the white stains from carbonate deposits with acidic mediums as the calcium carbonates dissolve in acid.
 You can use a mild oxalic acid paste or vinegar on the white discoloration on your stainless steel pan.